path-cc/path-cc.github.io/_events/throughput-computing-2023.md

 If you register for the in-person event at the University of Wisconsin–Madison, you can attend plenary and non-plenary sessions, mingle with colleagues, and have planned or ad hoc meetings.
 Evening events are also planned throughout the week.

-If this is your first time registering for an event, you will have to create an account first by following either of the links above (the in-person attendance should prompt you right away to make an account; for virtual attendance, press the blue **login to proceed** button to create a new account.)
+If this is your first time registering for an event on the registration site, you will have to create an account first and then register.

 *Registration for in-person attendance closes June 15.*

 ### Schedule

-The schedule can be found under the [General Schedule](https://agenda.hep.wisc.edu/event/2014/timetable/#20230710) section on the Throughput Computing  2023 page.
-The session block topics will not change; however there will likely be timing adjustments in the schedule as speakers are finalized.
+The schedule can be found under the [General Schedule](https://agenda.hep.wisc.edu/event/2014/timetable/#20230710) section on the Throughput Computing  2023 event website.
+The session block topics will not change; however, there will likely be timing adjustments in the schedule as speakers are finalized.

 All the topics typically covered by HTCondor Week and the OSG All-Hands Meeting will be included:

 - Science Enabled by the OSPool and the HTCondor Software Suite (HTCSS)
 - OSG Technology
-- HTCSS  Technology
+- HTCondor Technology
-- HTCSS and OSG Tutorials
+- HTCondor and OSG Tutorials
 - State of the OSG
 - Campus  Services and Perspectives

-The **U.S. ATLAS and U.S. CMS high-energy physics projects** are also planning parallel OSG-related topics during the event on Wednesday, July 12.
+The **U.S. ATLAS and U.S. CMS high-energy physics projects** are also planning parallel OSG-related sessions during the event on Wednesday, July 12.

 ### Workshop Hotel Accommodations

-We've arranged hotel reservations at nearby hotels.
-We strongly recommend you reserve your hotel room **ASAP**, as the number of reserved rooms at the reduced rate is limited.
-Please visit the Local Arrangements page to find information about how to book your hotel room at the reduced rate for each hotel.
+We have arranged room blocks at a reduced rate at the Fluno Center and at two nearby hotels.
+We recommend you make your room reservation **ASAP**, as the number of rooms available at the reduced rate is limited (Madison is also a popular place to visit in the summer!)
+Please visit the [Local Arrangements](https://agenda.hep.wisc.edu/event/2014/page/55-local-arrangements) page to find information about how to book your hotel room at the reduced rate for each hotel.

 **Please note:** DoubleTree Madison is the only hotel with a *free shuttle service* to and from the airport.